Krysta110/houston-se-012720/22-session-cookies/README.md

 end
 ```
 * Application tab show cookies
-* How cookies are part of the headers with the help of cycle
 * Cookies carry are session variables from request to request

 ##### TASK: Take a min and than explain in your own words:
-* What is session? what is cookies?
+* What is session? what is cookie?

 #### Implementing Session Variables